- Myoclonic atonic seizures are the defining feature.

 - Other genes affecting the sodium channel may be seen, SCN1B and SCN2A.

 - SLC2A1 (Glucose Transporter gene) is noted in a small subset of patients (4/84 patients in one series).

 - 14% of 85 patients in one series had pathogenic genetic variants found on exome, including new genes (Epilepsia, 2020).

 Signs | Symptoms

-Myoclonic astatic seizures are the defining symptoms (100%), manifesting with symmetrical myoclonic jerks immediately followed by loss of muscle tone (atonic component).
+Myoclonic atonic seizure is the defining seizure type (100%), manifesting with symmetrical myoclonic jerks involving the neck, shoulders, arms and legs, immediately followed by loss of muscle tone (atonic component).
 They cause lightning-like falls, head nodding, or bending of the knees.